Valentine-Monterey-Aquarium-300x300.jpg

 4. Bolstered by the smiles and good company, what do you say to open the conversation?

 SELF-EXERCISE: Okay, are you ready to close your eyes?
 Even if this feels a little weird, why not give it a try?
 (1) Pick your donor… (2) your meeting space… (3) your additional person supporting you in the room… and (4) open the conversation.
 What are you saying to them?
 What are they saying back?
+Don’t think in terms of pitching what they can do for you, but in terms of promising what you can do together.
 Play this scenario out just a bit, until you get to a place of comfort or discomfort.
 Then open your eyes.

 What did that feel like?

 What felt comfortable to you?
 Uncomfortable?
 Did it feel more comfortable and pleasant than you may have imagined?
 Smiling people, committed to the same cause, hanging out in a comfortable space together…. from such a space can come many good things.
-What did you say to open the conversation?
-How did that feel?

-Take a few minutes to journal some answers to those questions.
+REFLECT and JOURNAL: Take a few minutes to quickly journal some answers to the questions posed above.
+Whatever comes to mind first is great; don’t overthink this.
 I guarantee this will help you shift the energy for the next time you move into this space – in real time – with a donor.

 A Mistake is Just a Misjudgment